 Ian Maitland is professor currently teaching classes in business ethics and international business.
 Professor Maitland also has taught in the Carlson School's China and Warsaw Executive MBA programs and the Management of Technology Master's Program, as well as being a Visiting Professor at Keio University in Tokyo in 2001.

-ALFRED MARCUS in 2021 published Demography and the Global Business Environment (Edgar Elgar with M. Islam) and Managing Business Ethics (Sage Press with T. Hargrave).
-He also is the author of Managing Strategic Uncertainty: Booms and Busts in the Energy Industry, Cambridge University Press, 2019.
+ALFRED MARCUS in 2022 won the Distinguished Scholar Award from the Academy of Management Organizations and Natural Environment Division.
+In 2021, he published Demography and the Global Business Environment (Edgar Elgar with M. Islam) and Managing Business Ethics (Sage Press with T. Hargrave).

 Myles Shaver is Professor of Strategic Management and Entrepreneurship at the University of Minnesota’s Carlson School of Management where he holds the Curtis L. Carlson Chair in Corporate Strategy.